Apply online to license this technology

 Finding a person or floating life preserver overboard is a difficult task which gets exponentially more difficult in rough water where waves easily obscure an object and create visual distortions.

 Current life preserver location aids include dye-markers, flashing beacons, and radio or satellite transmitters.
-Each have their own strengths and weaknesses.
-Markers and light beacons do not provide adequate visibility in choppy water and radio or satellite solutions suffer from technology risks.
+Each has their strengths and weaknesses.
+Markers and light beacons do not provide adequate visibility in the choppy water, and radio or satellite solutions suffer from technology risks.

 The life preserver locator system consists of a water-activated balloon and inflation system.
 When the life preserver is deployed the salt water activated system inflates a balloon which emits a strobe-light pattern.
 The person in the ocean can then more easily see where the life preserver is located, and make their way to the attached floatation device.

-- Water-activated deployment
+- Water activated deployment